Turtle Swollen Eyes? Try These Home Remedies!

 Luckily, the prevention and post-treatment steps for white films on turtle eyes are the same.
 Such as,

 1. Maintain a hygienic environment inside the turtle enclosure.
 As these pets create a mess inside the enclosure, install a powerful filter to prevent bacterial or fungal growth.
-Besides, change 25% of pen water every week and replace the entire tank water at least once a month.
+Besides, 25% of the water should be changed every week, and the entire tank water should be replaced at least once a month.
 The water may look cloudy at first, but it will settle with time.

 2. Feed the turtles a healthy diet.